History of Peizhui – Most Exquisite Hanfu Ornament

 History of Peizhui - Most Exquisite Hanfu Ornament-3

-As far as known examples are concerned, the earliest unearthed is a golden Peizhui with phoenix & peony pattern from the Northern Song tomb at Shoufu Mountain in Nanjing.
+As far as known examples are concerned, the earliest unearthed is a golden Peizhui with phoenix & peony from the Northern Song tomb at Shoufu Mountain in Nanjing.
 Later unearthed Peizhui were largely similar in size and shape to this one.

 History of Peizhui - Most Exquisite Hanfu Ornament-4